MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 This folder holds **user-created skins, which can be used to customise the in-game interface.** You can download skins from the [Skinning subforum](https://osu.ppy.sh/community/forums/15).
 You can instal .osk skins by double-clicking them.
 If the downloaded skin is in folder form, you will have to place the folder here yourself.
 If it is in a ZIP or RAR format, you must extract it first.
 You can change your skins at [Options menu under Skins tab (Skin Selector)](/wiki/Options).
 Please bear in mind that the selected skin is only visible to you.

 For further reference, please refer to the [Skinning](/wiki/Skinning) page.
-Also, "osu! by peppy" is the only skin without its folder and cannot be deleted directly.
+Also, "osu! by peppy" is the only skin without its folder and cannot be deleted.

 ### Songs

-**Your compendium of osu! beatmaps**.
-Usually contains .osu (difficulties), .mp3/.ogg (music file), .jpg/.png/.gif (BG image), .osb (SB file) and .mp4/.flv (video file).
-May also contains .wav/.ogg (hitsound file) and folders (SB spites and/or skin).
+**This folder holds all your osu! beatmaps**.
+Usually contains .osu (difficulties), .mp3/.ogg (music files), .jpg/.png/.gif (background images), .osb (storyboard files) and .mp4/.flv (video files).
+May also contains .wav/.ogg (hitsound files) and folders (storyboard spites and/or skin).

 The format is `{Beatmap number} {Artist} - {Song Title}`.
 **Example:** [57950 SOUND HOLIC - Drive My Life](https://osu.ppy.sh/beatmapsets/57950)